guomk/CMSC422/assignment1/writeup.md

 ##### (B) Train depth 3 decision trees on the full WineData task (with 20 labels).
 What accuracy do you get?
 How long does this take (in seconds)?
 One of my least favorite wines is Viognier -- what words are indicative of this?

-I got an accuracy of 27.09% and the training operation takes about 0.5117s on my laptop.
+I got an accuracy of 27.09% and the training operation takes about 0.5510s on my laptop.
+Some of the most indicative words combination for being Viognier are (no *peaches*, no *peach*, no *pear*) (187/187), (no *peach*, no *peaches*, no *apple*)(144/144).
+Some of the most indicative words for not being Viognier are *peach*, *peaches*, *fruit*, *freshness*, but the sample size is relatively small.

 ##### (C) Compare the accuracy using zero-one predictions versus using confidence.
 How much difference does it make?

+For the full WineData task, the accuracy using zero-one predictions is 26.90% while using confidence is 27.00%.
+By repeating the experiment multiple times, we see that there is nearly no difference in accuracy.

+For the WineDataSmall task, the accuracy using zero-one predictions is 52.51% while using confidence is 54.92%.
+By repeating the experiment multiple times, we see that there is roughly a 2-3% difference in accuracy and the one using confidence performs better.

 ### WU2
 The  test accuracy I get with a balanced tree on the WineData using a DecisionTreeClassifier with max depth 3 is 0.5820568927789934

 ## Gradient Descent and Linear Classification